prometheusresearch/rios/docs/source/web_form_specification.rst

 Instrument Reference Object
 ---------------------------
-An Instrument Reference Object is the means for a Web Form Configuration to reference the exact Instrument (and version of that Instrument) that the responses contained within are in reference to.
+An Instrument Reference Object is the means for a Web Form Configuration to reference the exact :doc:`Instrument </instrument_specification>` (and version of that Instrument) that the responses contained within are in reference to.

 ``id``
     :Type: String